mmbman/Katagiri/jewel-mirror-awareness.md

 When I alone proceed through myself, then there is wisdom.

 If you think about it, proceeding alone is very hard.
 Because no one can really reach you or help you.
 We can communicate by means of language, send each other words of sympathy and encouragement.
-But no matter what words you send me, 1 alone proceed through myself.
+But no matter what words you send me, I alone proceed through myself.
 It is very hard to stay there, with aloneness.

 But there is no other way.
 Whatever you say, whatever opinion you have, you have to just proceed alone through yourself within this world.
 When you let your True Self proceed, this proceeding is called wisdom.